 There are quite a few types of bows available in the market.
 However all the bows are a variation of midbow, low bow.
-The ultra low bow option we have is a variation of the low bow in which the bow is a lot lower than usual.
-It amplifies the effects a low bow has.
-To keep it simple we have grouped all the bow positions into these three as follows.
+To keep it simple we have grouped all the bow positions into these two as follows.

 - Mid Bow – 240mm<

 You could go for these two variation, however, if you are looking for anything specific, let us know and we’ll mould the stick according to you requirements.
 Just write it down in the ‘requests’ section on the product page or send us an email.

 As the game started to move towards skills like aerials, drag flicks and 3d skills, more and more players have started to opt for the low bow as it makes lifting the ball a bit easier.
 However, if you use skills like tackling, sweeping etc more and don’t need to lift the ball that often, you could go for the mid bow.

 You'd want to go for a higher bow if you are having issues with hitting the ball on the ground and it keeps on going into the net when you're not trying to.

 The bow height of the stick is the amount of bend the bow has.